YakaTeam/.github/profile/README.md

 ### What the hell is this?

-**This is a continuation of KN.** Nothing special.
-It was created from the need to use Android phone to read Manga / Comic / Doujinshi...
+**YAKA** *(Yet Another Kotatsu App)* **is an application for Android 6.0+ devices, based on the original Nightly application under the project name "*Yumemi*".** It was created from the need to use Android phone to read Manga / Comic / Doujinshi...

 ### Our works

-Inheriting from the previous success of KN, we will continue to develop these projects to extend support for them when possible by providing patches / fixes to the manga sources.
+Inheriting from the previous success, we will continue to develop these projects to extend support for them when possible by providing patches / fixes to these applications and all manga sources.